akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 52. Applied Visual Design
+# 52. Make Motion More Natural Using a Bezier Curve

 ## Description
 <section id='description'>